Get insider access

 240 Hz

-The monitor supports a 4k signal up to 240Hz as long as your graphics card supports Display Stream Compression (DSC) to compress the extra bandwidth.
+The monitor supports a 4k signal up to 240Hz as long as your graphics card supports Display Stream Compression (DSC) to compress the extra data.
 However, there are a few issues with the monitor at 240Hz.
 Firstly, there are scanlines that are most noticeable with solid colors, especially blue, but you can also see them throughout the desktop, like on icons.
-This scanline issue is only a problem with 240Hz, and not lower signals.
+This scanline issue is only a problem with 240Hz and not lower refresh rates.

 There are also pixel inversion issues with certain test patterns, as you can see in this video.
-There's a chance you see this in some games that have a similar pattern, but not every game or content has this problem.
+There's a chance you see this in some games that have a similar pattern, but not every game or content has this problem, and this issue can happen at random times.

 Motion